 SENIOR VICE CHANCELLOR FOR UNIVERSITY RELATIONS AND SECRETARY OF THE BOARD OF TRUSTEES

 The City University of New York is the leading public urban university system in the nation.
 Senior Vice Chancellor and Board Secretary Hershenson's portfolio includes the development and implementation of CUNY's external relations programs, including governmental, media and community relations, marketing, communications and CUNY-TV and the administration of the Board of Trustees' agenda, meetings and records.
-He has served as Vice Chancellor since 1984 and has worked in senior level administrative positions for six CUNY Chancellors and with over 100 CUNY trustees since the mid-1970's.
+He has served as Vice Chancellor since 1984 and has worked in senior level administrative positions for eight CUNY Chancellors and with over 100 CUNY trustees since the mid-1970's.
 He has made a lifelong commitment to education and, in particular, to the use of higher education to positively transform lives.

 Current Professional Commitments and Community Service Activities include:

 - CUNY Chief of Staff, the New York City Regional Economic Development Council, created by Governor Andrew M. Cuomo

 - Member, New York City Comptroller's Advisory Council on Economic Growth through Diversity and Inclusion